2022 Online Program Costs

 A limited number of need-based scholarships are available for students who demonstrate academic excellence.
 Scholarships are available to United States citizens and permanent residents only, and full funding is not offered.
 Scholarships are awarded on a first-come, first-served basis and awards are applied toward the Pre-College Program fee.
 Funds are limited, and do not cover the costs of textbooks or supplies.

-and two letters of recommendation must be received with the program and scholarship
+of recommendation must be received with the program and scholarship applications by

 Please note: The scholarship application requires completion by the student's parent(s) or guardian(s).